ramanaptr/ez-recyclerview/README.md

     private fun exampleEzRecycleSingleLayout() {

-        // if you want use findViewById() you'll shouldn't cast the EzRecycleView
+        // if you want use findViewById() you shouldn't cast the EzRecycleView
         // if you want use view binding you should to cast the object like the example below rvSample = binding.rvSample as EzRecyclerView<SampleData>